ja25opir/EnMAP-sharpener-v0/README.md

 ## Evaluation results

-Using Wald’s evaluation strategy and a dataset containing four scenes, supErMAPnet was evaluated based on various metrics and compared with bilinear and bicubic interpolation, as well as with a sharpening strategy that uses bilinear interpolation and unsharp masking:
+Using Wald’s evaluation strategy and a dataset containing four scenes, supErMAPnet was evaluated and compared with bilinear and bicubic interpolation, as well as with a sharpening strategy that uses bilinear interpolation and unsharp masking.
+The comparison was made on the basis of the following metrics: MSE (mean squared error), PSNR (peak signal-to-noise ratio), SSIM (structural similarity index measure), and SAM (spectral angle mapper).

 | Method        | MSE      | PSNR      | SSIM     | SAM      |
 |---------------|----------|-----------|----------|----------|